 The United States also takes in about 70,000 refugees in a given year, most of them from conflict zones around the world such as Iraq or Syria.
 Refugees in the United States tend to be young, with about 40 percent being under 18, with another 35 percent between 18 and 34.
 The main difference between refugees and asylees is the way that they are processed and admitted to the United States.
 Refugees are granted protection by the United States, typically because their home country is involved in conflict, or because they are at risk of persecution due to race, religion, or other characteristic.
 Asylees are those in similar scenarios, who are already in the United States or at a port of entry to the US.

 Non-immigrant arrivals are largely here for tourism, with vacationers encompassing about four-fifths of all visitors.
 Another 10 percent are here for temporary business purposes, while the rest are students or temporary workers.

 Philadelphia Immigration Lawyers at Surin & Griffin, P.C.
 Can Represent You

 Philadelphia immigration lawyers at Surin & Griffin, P.C. play an important role in protecting the rights of lawful permanent residents, refugees, and visitors alike.
-If you are an immigrant who is struggling to determine how to move forward, call 215-925-4435 for a free consultation, or contact us online.
+If you are an immigrant who is struggling to determine how to move forward, call 215-925-4435 for a consultation, or contact us online.
 Our team is dedicated to providing personalized, individual representation for each client in the Philadelphia area.